+3. Eligible Riders

-Eligible Riders Commented [SS9]: Already covered in the guiding principles.
-Eligible riders are considered to be those In order to transport students safely and efficiently Formatted: Font: Bold, Underline while balancing the costs of the system with the costs of providing direct educational services,) î Formatted: Font: Bold, Underline transportation will only be provided to students travelling to their catchment school or students attending an educational program of choice or academy program not offered at their catchment school.
-Educational programs of choice are defined as: French Immersion; and Trades Awareness and Skills Knowledge.
+Eligible riders are considered to be those In order to transport students safely and efficiently while balancing the costs of the system with the costs of providing direct educational services, transportation will only be provided to students travelling to their catchment school or students attending an educational program of choice or academy program not offered at their catchment school.

+Educational programs of choice are defined as:

+- · French Immersion; and - Trades Awareness and Skills Knowledge.

 Accessible busing will be provided to those students requiring this service.

-Formatted: Normal, Indent: Left: 0.75", No bullets or numbering 1.
-Student Walk Limits Formatted: No underline, Not Expanded by / Condensed by The Ministry of Education's guidelines for student walk limits are as follows: Formatted: Normal, Indent: Left: 0.5", No bullets or numbering, Tab stops: Not at 0.25" Primary students: 4 km to or from school Intermediate & Graduation students: 4.8 km to or from school Commented [SS10]: I can't find the School Act section that applies to this, we may want to review and make sure we are consistent.
+1.4.
+Student Walk Limits

+The Ministry of Education's guidelines for student walk limits are as follows:

+Primary students: 4 km to or from school Intermediate & Graduation students: 4.8 km to or from school

 These limits are measured by the shortest possible road distance.

-N. Formatted: Font: Bold The walk limits from home also apply where a student is required to walk to a designated bus stop.
-The Transportation Supervisor will determine who is eligible for school bus service.
-Y Formatted: Font: Bold The District will not follow these Student Walk Limit guidelines and instead will work with the school Formatted: Left, Right: 0", Space Before: 0.05 pt, Lin and local authorities to identify and/or create safe routes to school.
-The intent of these safe routes is spacing: Exactly 13.25 pt to increase the number of those walking and wheeling to and from school which will support the health and wellness of our students.
-7 Commented [SS11]: Wondering about the wording here.
+\The walk limits from home also apply where a student is required to walk to a designated bus stop- The Transportation Supervisor will determine who is eligible for school bus service.\

+The District will not follow these Student Walk Limit guidelines and instead will work with the school and local authorities to identify and/or create safe routes to school.
+The intent of these safe routes is to increase the number of those walking and wheeling to and from school which will support the health and wellness of our students.

 Where safe routes to a school have been identified, bus transportation services will not be offered by the District.

+2.-Transportation of Riders

-Transportation of Riders Riders will only be transported within the terms of Board policy.
-In determining whether a rider will be picked up, the following questions will apply: a)- Can pickup be made without a route change? b)-Can pickup be made without causing scheduling problems? c)-Is there room on the bus? d)-Is the stop at least one mile from the school?
-5. Route and Schedule Changes Formatted: Font: Bold Proposed changes in routes or schedules, other than minor adjustments, shall be approved by the Secretary Treasurer before being implemented.
+Riders will only be transported within the terms of Board policy.
+In determining whether a rider will be picked up, the following questions will apply:

+- a)-Can pickup be made without a route change? - b) Can pickup be made without causing scheduling problems? - c) Is there room on the bus? - d)-Is the stop at least one mile from the school?

+3.5.
+Route and Schedule Changes

+Proposed changes in routes or schedules, other than minor adjustments, shall be approved by the Secretary Treasurer before being implemented.
 Where proposed changes would -affect -school arrival and departure times, the Secretary-Treasurer shall consult with the principal(s) involved and with the Superintendent of Schools before approval is given.
-Superintendent of Schools Before approvants given.
-Addition or delation of relation requires the approval of the Secretary Treasurer